Give2Peer/g2p-client-android/README.md

 - [ ] Feature: add a new Item offline, upload later. (lots of work)
 - [ ] Feature: easily send a bug report to developers on caught error. (we use the OS)
 - [ ] Feature: warn the user that the app is unavailable during server maintenance. (to be tested)
-- [ ] Feature: some form of OAuth2 as fallback for Maps. (we are subjected to quotas)
+- [ ] Feature: some form of OAuth2 as fallback for Maps, as we are subjected to quotas.
 - [ ] Feature: edit items I authored in my profile.
 - [ ] Feature: change my username when level 1, against some (9?) karma points.
 - [ ] Feature: add my facebook to my user account.